lukasz26671/Tarkov-Server/README.md

 - Open user/configs/server.json and change ip_backend value to your external IP (google to find out how to find it)
 - Run the Server
 - Provide your friends with your external IP address and port

+## Known usable mods
+- [SIT M4](https://github.com/paulov-t/SIT-Mod-M4) - Makes the M4 actually useful and good mod to show how to make changes of your own.